aanastasiou/pyjunix/doc/source/junix_notes.rst

 * If ``ls`` is not formatted as a set of nested lists, it is very difficult to query it with ``PyJGrep`` later on.
   Every mapping would be an object.

-* With nested lists, the ``jsonpath`` expression will be evaluated for each list item.
+* With nested lists, the ``jsonpath`` expression of grep can be considerably simplified.

 Need for a schema validator